 Very fit non-riders may wish to accompany the ride hiking, while their packs are carried on the horses.
 The pace allows this to be done with ease.

 Ladakh and the surrounding area is a haven for wildlife.
 There are herds of Bhoral (Blue sheep), ibex, Tibetan gazelle and yak.
 The elusive snow leopard and lynx have also been sighted.
-It is a bird-watchers paradise, with golden eagles, lammergeiers, bar-headed geese, brahminy ducks and the rare black-knecked crane all found in the area
+It is a bird-watchers paradise, with golden eagles, lammergeiers, bar-headed geese, brahminy ducks and the rare black-necked crane all found in the area

 Due to the nature of the terrain, and the altitude, the trip may be modified for reasons of security, the weather or unforeseen events, and events outside the organisers control.
 The organisers, the guides and the local guides will make every effort to find the best option even if means changing the itinerary or route.